errcHuang/realpolitalk/realpolitalk/README.md

 Example usage is as follows:

-`python realpolitalk.py train HillaryClinton realDonaldTrump -a '<osb unique microgroom>'`
+`python realpolitalk.py train HillaryClinton realDonaldTrump -a '<osb unique microgroom>' --eval`

 The full list of CRM114 classifiers can be found [here](http://i.imgur.com/okAhS8l.png).